material-motion/material-motion/starmap/specifications/streams/MotionAggregator.md

 The aggregator should subscribe to each stream and hold on to its subscription internally.

+Tokens do not need to be retained, unlike Subscriptions.
+Streams that are registered with an aggregator remain subscribed until the aggregator is released.

 ```swift
 class MotionAggregator<T>: MotionObservable<T> {
   public func register(_ streams: [MotionObservable<T>]) -> [Token]